 Welcome!
-As a long time digital photographer I recently started a project that involves shooting 35mm film.
+As a long time digital photographer, I recently started a project that involves shooting 35mm film.
 You can find a few of my Street Photography digital images here: www.instagram.com/dspaedt.
 But what about film?
-Can the negatives be scanned and captured digitally with an DSLR?
+Can the negatives be scanned and captured digitally with a DSLR?

 Film is still readily available but getting it developed and scanned can be a cumbersome and expensive task.
 Because of this, I was about to abandon my adventure into film photography when I discovered the technique of DSLR Negative scanning.
 The purchase of even a used scanner dedicated to film just wasn’t appealing to me.

-So why am I even writing about this if Michael did such a great job?
-I just wanted to add further confirmation that high quality scans can be achieved using a DSLR, demonstrate that there are multiple ways to do it and let anyone reading know about the problems I faced along the way and how I overcame them.
+So why am I even writing about this if a lot of good information is already out there?
+I just wanted to add further confirmation that high-quality scans can be achieved using a DSLR, demonstrate that there are multiple ways to do it and let anyone reading know about the problems I faced along the way and how I overcame them.